neos/doctools/TheDefinitiveGuide/PartIII/PackageManagement.rst

 Framework and Application Packages
 ----------------------------------

-FLOW3 packages are located in a sub folder of the ``Packages`` directory.
-A typical application (such as TYPO3 for example) will use the core packages which are bundled with FLOW3 and use additional packages which are specific to the application.The framework
-\packages are kept in a directory called ``Framework`` while the application specific packages reside in the ``Application`` directory:
+FLOW3 packages are located in a sub folder of the *Packages/* directory.
+A typical application (such as TYPO3 for example) will use the core packages which are bundled with FLOW3 and use additional packages which are specific to the application.
+The framework packages are kept in a directory called *Framework* while the application specific packages reside in the *Application* directory.
+This leads to the following folder structure:

 * *Configuration/*
 	The global configuration folder
 * *Data/*
 	The various data folders, temporary as well as persistent
 * *Packages/*
 	* *Framework/*
 		The Framework directory contains packages of the FLOW3 distribution (just examples):